 Employer: 50% of costs.

 Please note: Worker training for formal qualifications should be directly related to the business’ employment requirements and not impact a worker’s average minimum hours (30 hours per week).

-PALM scheme employers will be notified of the PLF’s decision on their funding application by email during the last week of each month.
-PLF decisions for that round will be final.
+PALM scheme employers will be notified of DEWR’s decision on their funding application within 5 working days of submission.